ottok/debcraft/README.md

 In addition to parameters below, anything passed in DEB_BUILD_OPTIONS will also be honored (currently DEB_BUILD_OPTIONS='$DEB_BUILD_OPTIONS').
-Note that Debcraft builds never runs as root, and thus packages with DEB_RULES_REQUIRES_ROOT are not supported.
+Note that Debcraft builds never run as root, and thus packages with DEB_RULES_REQUIRES_ROOT are not supported.

 optional arguments: